ELF-Lab/VisualWorldTools/README.md

 As noted in the Titta docs, if you want to record in Tobii Pro Lab, there are a few steps involved to get the software ready.
 1. Open Tobii Pro Lab.
 2. Create New Project > External Presenter Project
-    - You can name the project whatever; we just stick with the default numbered names.
+    - You can name the project whatever you like; we just stick with the default numbered names.
 3. Switch to the Record tab.
 4. Now you can run the experiment from PsychoPy.
 5. When the experiment is done, swtich to the Analyze tab to view the recording.

 Note that if you are not changing the participant number each time you run the experiment, you will need to always be creating a new project or Tobii Pro Lab will complain that that participant already exists in the current project.
+This ensures that existing data will not be overridden.

 ### What happens in `wiigwaas.py`?
 This example experiment involves a brief set-up stage (including calibration), followed by repeated calls to `trial()`.
 The flow of each trial, from the participant perspective, is as follows: